 Recently, I’ve been exploring the newly launched “Shortcuts” app and loving every bit of it.
 Designed to enhance automation on iOS; this new add-on can be enormously effective in carrying out several important tasks.
 Case in point, you can zip and unzip files on your iPhone with ease using a custom shortcut.

-How to Zip and Unzip Files in iOS 12 on iPhone and iPad With a Shortcuts App
+How to Zip and Unzip Files on iPhone and iPad With a Shortcuts App

 - How to Create Zip Files Shortcut on iPhone and iPad

-- How to Create Unzip Files Shortcut on iPhone and iPad
+- Create Unzip Files Shortcut on iPhone and iPad

 But before getting started, you have to make a custom shortcut.
 Once you have perfectly fine-tuned or customized it based on your workflow, you will be able to breeze through the task with consummate ease.